ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 -2060149576
 -1444055272
 ```
-We still get some output.
 So where are those values coming from?

 Let's print more (and as hex) and see if we can work it out:
 ```c